iberotecno/vandals_detector/README.md

 Telegram water sensor for ESP32.

-This example sends a telegram message from te ESP32 board to a cell phone with Telegram App installed when a water leakage is detected by the sensor.
-Youn only need to copy the lib content to your arduino libraryes folder and run the program that you find at src folder.
+This program sends a telegram message from te ESP32 board to a cell phone with Telegram App installed when a movement or shock is detected by the sensor.
+Youn only need to flash the contents of the bin folder, that already haves all the libraries included.

+Also you can find extended documentation for this project at the doc folder.

+Blog post and extended info: www.tienda.iberotecno.com

 You will need to install Arduino IDE: https://iberotecno.com/blog-supratecno/47-tutoriales-paso-a-paso/107-como-instalar-y-configurar-el-ide-de-arduino-tutorial